jmadinlab/jmadinlab.github.io/_people/spencer.md

 ### Research

-My interests are focused on understanding the 3-dimensional structure of coral reef habitats.
-Currently, I am applying structure-from-motion photogrammetry and GIS to learn about the spatial and temporal changes in coral reef structural complexity.
+Anything 3D related, but mostly focused on understanding the 3-dimensional structure of coral reef habitats.
+Currently, I apply structure-from-motion photogrammetry and GIS to learn about the spatial and temporal changes in coral reef structural complexity.
+I also assist with other lab projects focused on understanding structural complexity in reef habitats.